 And still more:

 A young lady came looking for a horse for her father.
-Being a college student, she was in a learning frame of mind and being close to us, made several trips while deciding on horse.
+Being a college student, she was in a learning frame of mind and being close to us, made several trips while deciding on a horse.
 During her visits she had a chance to become familiar with what we mean by “foundation”.
 Knowing her father had limited horse experience, she originally wanted a “broke” horse.
 However, upon being exposed to our horses and our training philosophy she decided her father could handle one of our “green” horses.
 When it came time to take the horse of choice, B.C., home, her father came out and to pick him up.
 He took his first ride on BC at which point he lost his stirrup, leaned out too far, kicked the horse in the flank and proceeded to fall off.
 He still took BC home and had nothing but glorious things to say about him from then on.
-During one call the daughter told of giving four horses and bath – BC and three horses who had all been bathed multiple times.
-She said during the entire process she was betting BC had never had a bath and yet he was the best behaved and just stood tolerantly.
+During one call the daughter told of giving four horses a bath – BC and three bath experienced horses.
+She said during the entire process she was betting BC had never had a bath and yet he was the best behaved and stood calming through the entire process.
 She said she kept repeating to herself, “foundation, foundation, foundation”.
 She was correct BC had never before had a bath.
 She said the other three horses were dancing and fighting and being general idiots.

 At another time, the father called to tell us of a ride he had taken in a group in Montana.
 He said there were many riders in a line on a trail cut into the side of a very steep hill.
 He was not sure what happened but BC’s hind end slipped over the side of the trail.
-He said he knew he was a dead man and his horse was dead too and is was very steep very long fall.
+He said he knew he and BC were goners as it was a very steep very long fall.
 But he said BC did not panic, did not throw himself around but rather dug in with his front feet, heaved and grunted and righted himself and his rider back onto the trail and proceeded with no fuss or muss.
 This was BC’s first major trip and first mountain ride.
-Again a foundation that creates a thinking horse allows a thinking rider to navigate many new and potentially sticky situations with apparent aplomb so anyone watching won’t know the horse is “green”.
+A foundation that creates a thinking horse allows them to partner with a thinking rider and to navigate many new and potentially sticky situations with apparent aplomb so anyone watching won’t know the horse is “green”.